cottsak/DevCookie/README.md

 # DevCookie [![Build status](https://ci.appveyor.com/api/projects/status/5bd2lcbrbv00g3mu?svg=true)](https://ci.appveyor.com/project/cottsak/devcookie)

-> A helper library indended to enable rapid go-to-prod by providing early shared-key cookie based auth and Feature Toggling
+> A helper library intended to enable rapid go-to-prod by providing early shared-key cookie based auth and Feature Toggling

-When bulding MVPs, it's critical that infrastructure is not the focus.
+When building MVPs, it's critical that infrastructure is not the focus.
 To this end there are a number of components that are very helpful in speeding up the go-to-prod process and DevCookie is one of them.

 The goals of this package will be: